Albert Hazlett

 Albert Hazlett (c.
 1836 – March 16, 1860; né Absalom Hazlett) was an American abolitionist, and participant in John Brown's raid on Harpers Ferry (October 16 to 18, 1859).
-He was executed on March 16, 1860, in Charles Town, Virginia, (now in West Virginia) for the crime.
+He was executed for his role in the raid.

 Early life

 Absalom Hazlett, commonly known as Albert Hazlett, was born about 1838 in Indiana County, Pennsylvania.
 His parents were Sarah (née Miller) Hazlett, of Bedford Township, Bedford County, Pennsylvania and Alexander Hazlett, whose father William Hazlett lived in Bedford County, Pennsylvania before moving in 1825 to Mechanicsburg, Pennsylvania.
 Alexander became a stonemason and relocated with the jobs he accepted.
 The family was poor and many of the children had ongoing lung illnesses.

 Hazlett, his wife, and 6 children lived in Center Township, Indiana County, Pennsylvania in 1840.

 Hazlett and his family lived near the head of the dam of the Old Upper Twolick flouring mill in 1845.

 In 1850, Absalom (12) lived on a farm in Green Township, Indiana County, Pennsylvania with his parents, an older brother Washington (16), and younger siblings Peter (10), Jeremiah (9), Henry (7), Mary (3) and Sarah (1).
 The family was also said in an article about Alexander and Sarah Hazlett's children to include John, William, and Jonas — listed before the younger children, except Washington, from the 1850 census.
 (Note: Using common sense, it seems that one of the three brothers may have first named Washington and his two other brothers lived outside of the family home by the time the 1850 was taken.
 For instance, Absalom was generally known as Albert.)
 About 1850, Alexander inherited 50 acres of farm land from his sister Mary McKane.
 The farm was located one-half mile southeast of the Twolick Bridge off of the Ebensburg Pike.
 His father, Alexander, died in May 1856.

 Hazlett settled in Bourbon County, Kansas after moving to the territory in 1857.
 He met John Brown, the abolitionist, in the territory and joined Brown's party.
 Hazlett served under James Montgomery (a Jayhawker during the Bleeding Kansas era), where Hazlett was a "brave and efficient" soldier.
 Hazlett served as an officer under John Henry Kagi in the winter of 1857–1858.
 With nine men, he fought with the Free State forces of Kansas and won a battle against 80 men.

 He had returned to his mother's farm (after his father's death in 1856 and before John Brown's raid on Harpers Ferry in 1859) to harvest her crops with her mother's neighbor James Morrow Campbell.
 Hazlett was summoned by a messenger and left the farm.